 Create a simple read-only memory [ROM] using VHDL.
 Create a VHDL file

 and drop in a simple template, such as the unsigned adder.
-Remove
+Clean out

 the generic part of the entity statement and rename the entity as